 Inevitably we encounter them and are many times unaware of and often unprepared for their unwelcome attacks.
-Our physical reactions, mainly on the skin, range from small raised redness with a bit of itching to major outbreaks over large areas of skin and muscle tissue.
-In the extreme, even anaphylaxis, a serious, potentially life-threatening allergic response accompanied by swelling, hives, lowered blood pressure and dilated blood vessels.
+Our physical reactions, mainly on the skin, range from small raised redness with a bit of itching, to major outbreaks over large areas of skin and muscle tissue.
+In the extreme, even anaphylaxis, a serious, potentially life-threatening allergic response accompanied by swelling, hives, lowered blood pressure, and dilated blood vessels.

 Essential oils for bug bites and for bug repelling can play a key role in the natural prevention of these potentially serious problems.
 Let’s find out how!

-The Bugs that Love to Bite and Sting You
+The Bugs that Love to Bite and Sting You.

-Although not found universally throughout North America, the following insects are predominantly responsible for the symptoms that respond well to using essential oil for bites.
-The most common biting insects include:
+Although not found universally throughout North America, the following insects are predominantly responsible for the symptoms that respond well to using essential oils for bug bites.

 - Horse flies